RubenSousaDinis/eth-global-creator-rewards/planning/file-structure.md

 # Creator Score Miniapp - Modular File Structure

-This file structure reflects the **completed modular architecture** where UI components are pure (props-only) and all data fetching is handled by specialized hooks and services.
+This file structure reflects the **planned modular architecture** where UI components are pure (props-only) and all data fetching is handled by specialized hooks and services.

 ## Core Architecture Principles

 - **Pure UI Components**: All components in `components/` receive data via props only
 - **Centralized Data Fetching**: Custom hooks in `hooks/` handle all API calls and business logic
-- **Service Layer**: All external API interactions abstracted into `services/`
+- **Modular Service Layer**: External API interactions split into focused, single-responsibility services
 - **Shared Utilities**: Common functions and constants in `lib/`

 ```plaintext